lambdatoast/lambdatoast.github.com/_drafts/values-types-functors.md

 ### 7.2.
 There is more to types

 Types are not just tags we slap on our values.
-There is a *lot* more to them (and there also a lot more to know about the their relation and coexistence with values).
+There is a *lot* more to them (and there's also a lot more to know about their relation and coexistence with values).

 * Logic and Type theory